 Ode to my Father (2014)

-Summary: As the Korean war erupts….people flee during the Korean War… Korean history from the 1950s to the present day through the life of an ordinary man, a young man leaves his father behind to find his lost sister.
-This generational story follows his journey through love, loss, and war; all to care for his remaining family.
+Summary: As people fee during the Korean war, a young man leaves his father behind to find his lost sister.
+This generational story follows his journey through love, loss, and war; all to care for his remaining family highlighting Korean history from the 1950s to the present day through the life of an ordinary man.

 Korean title: 국제시장 (Gukjesijang)